FAQs – Virginia Driver Improvement Course

 - You do not have any outstanding violations on your record, and your license has not been suspended or revoked.

-If you still are unclear as to whether you qualify for traffic school, contact your court and request more information concerning your particular circumstances.
+If you still are unclear as to whether you qualify to take a driver improvement course, contact the court and request more information concerning your particular circumstances.

-You may take the course once every 24 months (2 years) for point reduction or to receive 5 safe driving points.
-If you are taking it as part of a court order, or for ticket dismissal/fine reduction, there is no completion limit.
+You may take the course once every 2 years for point reduction or to receive 5 safe driving points.
+If you are taking it as part of a court order, or for ticket dismissal/fine reduction, there is no time constraint.

 No. With our online course, you are free to log in and out as much as you want, which means you can work in as many sessions as you need to complete the course!

 The Virginia driver improvement program meets the state-mandated 8-hour length requirement.
 You may work through those 8 hours all in one day if you choose, or you may spread it out over a longer period of time.
-How long it takes is completely up to you!
+It is up to you!

 Each of your 8 course chapters focuses on topics that pertain to Virginia driving and traffic laws.
 These topics include: